tsck/mcp-ui/packages/Twig/src/microUIs/README.md

-# Augmenters
+# MicroUIs

-This directory contains UI augmenters that transform tool results into interactive UI components.
+This directory contains micro UIs that transform tool results into interactive UI components.

-## Creating a New Augmenter
+## Creating a New MicroUI

-Creating a new augmenter is simple - just create a directory with your component, optional styles, and optional transform function.
+Creating a new microUI is simple - just create a directory with your component, optional styles, and optional transform function.

-### Example: Simple Augmenter (No Data)
+### Example: Simple MicroUI (No Data)

 **Directory structure:**

 ```
-src/augmenters/myWidget/
+src/microUIs/myWidget/
   myWidget.tsx
   myWidget.styles.ts  (optional)
 ```